EonTechie/to_do_app/README.md

 5. Docker (for building images)

 ## Project Structure

+> **Important:**
+> The provided Terraform configuration cannot create a GKE cluster from scratch if one does not already exist.
+You must create the cluster manually (via Google Cloud Console or CLI) before running `terraform apply`.
+Terraform can only manage resources inside an existing cluster.

 - **main.tf**: GCP network, subnetwork, GKE cluster, firewall, static IP, and MongoDB VM resources
 - **network.tf**: (if present) Network and firewall resources